What is Meditation

 Meditation becomes stiff when driven by conscious willpower.
 When you actively chase the butterfly of the soul, you cannot catch it.
 Only when you sit completely still, perhaps after giving up the chase, might you be lucky enough for it to land on your hand.

-The "I," understood as the outer person, is as bad at meditating as a cart is at pulling a horse.
+The "I," understood as the outward ego-driven personality-interface, is as bad at meditating as a cart is at pulling a horse.

-This will not lead to passivity!
-Action happens spontaneously and effortlessly in awareness and consciousness without you feeling the need to do anything.
+This will, however, not lead to passivity!
+Action happens spontaneously and effortlessly in awareness and consciousness of the soul-surfer.

 For this to occur, it is important that any insight or meta-insight into your behavior is NOT followed by guilt or sharp divisions of what is good or bad.